Indiana Water Quality at a Glance

 Rural and Disadvantaged Communities

-- Infrastructure Disparities: Small and rural water systems face disproportionate challenges with aging infrastructure, limited technical capacity, and higher per-capita costs for compliance with emerging federal regulations.
+• Infrastructure Disparities: Small and rural water systems face disproportionate challenges with aging infrastructure, limited technical capacity, and higher per-capita compliance costs.
+Asset management reporting is now mandatory every four years under HEA 1459, signed into law in April 2025.

-- Targeted Federal Support: The Emerging Contaminants in Small or Disadvantaged Communities grant program provides dedicated funding streams to ensure equitable access to safe drinking water across Indiana’s diverse communities.
+• Targeted Federal Support: The Emerging Contaminants in Small or Disadvantaged Communities grant programme provides dedicated funding to ensure equitable access to safe drinking water.
+Hammond received $5 million in April 2025 through Indiana’s State Revolving Fund for lead line replacement.

 Recommendations for Indiana Residents